psychemedia/island-storynotes/john_the_painter.md

 His Majesty's dockyards, at Portsmouth, Plymouth, and elsewhere provision and maintain the ships that project British power across the Atlantic.

-The dockyards are defended from attack from land and sea. sea defences guard entry to the ports from the sea; defensive walls protect the yards from land attacks.
+The dockyards are defended from attack from land and sea.
+Sea defences guard entry to the ports from the sea; defensive walls protect the yards from land attacks.

 At Portsmouth, there's one main gate into the dockyard, near the Hard, where there's still an entrance to this day.

 It's winter time.
-December. several ships are in Dock, laden with gunpowder to feed their guns.
+December.
+Several ships are in Dock, laden with gunpowder to feed their guns.
 The ships are still sailing ships, which means a large part of the dockyard is concerned with keeping the rigging in order.
 The long rope house, where ropes are made to feed the rigging, and store houses for hemp from which the ropes are made.

+---

+On Saturday, December 7th, 1776, a fire broke out in the rope house in Portsmouth dock yard.
+Over the following couple of weeks, reports appeared in the regional press suggesting that foul play was suspected and that two men had been taken up on suspicion.

 https://britishnewspaperarchive.co.uk/viewer/bl/0000189/17761206/013/0003
 Derby Mercury - Friday 13 December 1776 (incorrectly given as December 06 by the BNA.)

-*Extract of a Letter from Portsmouth, Dec.
+*Extract of a Letter from Portsmouth, `[Sunday]` Dec.
 8.*

 "Yesterday Afternoon, about Half past Four o'Clock, a Fire broke out in the upper Loft of the Rope-House in the Dock-Yard at this Place, which entirely consumed that Building, of 364 Yards in length, and about 21 in breadth.
 Fortunately it stopped there, and did no other Damage.
 A great Part of the Riggings, Cables, and other stores, deposited in it were saved.
 There is great Reason to believe it was maliciously set on Fire, as it was perceived to break out at each End, and in the Center, at the same Time; two Men are taken up and secured on suspicion of being privy to the Mischief.